cy6erskunk/q-n-a/docs/Organisational-rules.md

 The winner (first ranked team) of each official Junior and Senior team ranking of the FIE will be

 announced at the end of the Senior World Championships or Olympic Games.
-October 2024

-36

-FIE

 # Chapter 2